hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 Electron Holography
 *******************

-HyperSpy provides the user with two classes which can be used to process electron microscopy data:
+HyperSpy provides the user with two classes which can be used to process electron holography data:

 * :py:class:`~._signals.hologram_image.HologramImage`
 * :py:class:`~._signals.wave_image.WaveImage`